-Keshav Rana was a popular character artist of Bollywood during the classic era of 1950s – 1970s.
-He mostly played negative characters of stalker, pimp, henchman, greedy person etc on Bollywood screen.
-He is mostly seen with smiling face but an evil and wicked heart on Bollywood screen, and has played numerous roles belonging to this category.
+Keshav Rana was a popular character artist of Bollywood during the classic era of the 1950s – 1970s.
+He mostly played negative characters of a stalker, a pimp, a henchman, a greedy person, etc., on the Bollywood screen.
+He is mostly seen with a smiling face but an evil and wicked heart, and has played numerous roles belonging to this category.
 This signature style makes him different from other character artists among his contemporaries.
 Sharafat, Johny Mera Naam, Yaadon Ki Baarat, Dillagi, Kab?
 Kyoon?
-Aur Kahan?, Mohabbat Zindagi Hai, Amar Prem, Be-Imaan, Dastaan, Jeet, Rampur ka Laxman, Nasihat, Suraj, Shankar Shambhu, Gambler, Naya Zamana, Blackmail, Rakhwale, Aan Milo Sajna, Seeta Aur Geeta, Katilon Ke Kaatil etc are among his famous character roles.
+Aur Kahan?, Mohabbat Zindagi Hai, Amar Prem, Be-Imaan, Dastaan, Jeet, Rampur ka Laxman, Nasihat, Suraj, Shankar Shambhu, Gambler, Naya Zamana, Blackmail, Rakhwale, Aan Milo Sajna, Seeta Aur Geeta, Katilon Ke Kaatil, etc., are among his famous character roles.

-A scene from 1966 film Dillagi where Keshav Rana played a full-fledged villain role
+A scene from the 1966 film Dillagi, where Keshav Rana played a full-fledged villain role

-Keshav Rana hailed from Faizabad, and was a member of royal family.
-He joined film industry in the 1950s and played bit roles in movies like Insaan Jaag Uda.
-He rose to prominence in the second half of 1960s.
-Though he played numerous character roles, he got side-lined as a stalker or villain or a man with crookedness.
-But the truth that he excelled in handling negative roles carrying a positive smile on his face, and we can rarely find such artists in Bollywood, like we say “Chehre Mein Kuch and Mann Mein Kuch Or”.
-It can be said his acting potential was not fully exploited by filmmakers of yesterdays who followed a strict formula in filmmaking.
+Keshav Rana hailed from Faizabad and was a member of the royal family.
+He joined the film industry in the 1950s and played bit roles in movies like Insaan Jaag Uda.
+He rose to prominence in the second half of the 1960s.
+Though he played numerous character roles, he got sidelined as a stalker, villain, or a man with crookedness.
+But the truth is that he excelled in handling negative roles, carrying a positive smile on his face, and we can rarely find such artists in Bollywood, like we say “Chehre Mein Kuch and Mann Mein Kuch Or”.
+It can be said his acting potential was not fully exploited by filmmakers of yesteryear, who followed a strict formula in filmmaking.

-Keshav Rana – Some interesting and less-known facts
+Keshav Rana – Some interesting and lesser-known facts

 1. He is a member of a royal family of Faizabad.